The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Inconsistency/Incorrect #define: BUTTONS

-The proper name is REG_KEYINPUT or REG_KEYS
+The proper name is REG_KEYINPUT

-or something else that starts with REG_.
-Additionally,
+or something else that starts with REG_

-Improper/inefficient code: !(BUTTONS & foo)
+Improper/inefficient code:

-REG_KEYINPUT uses active-low settings (which should have
+uses active-low settings (which should have

 been mentioned here as well somewhere, as it's not exactly obvious).

-active-high setting, one should invert the bits and then mask:
+the bits and then mask: `~BUTTONS & foo

-`~BUTTONS & foo'.
-That says “check if button
+That says “check if button foo is down”.
+The

-foo is down”.
-The code, `!(BUTTONS & foo)',
+code, `!(BUTTONS & foo)

-checks whether foo is not not down.
-Technically it's the
+is not not down.
+Technically it's the same, but the formulation

-and a bitwise NOT are not the same.
-Also, in most cases the bitwise
+Aside from that, a logical NOT and a bitwise NOT are not the same.
+In most cases the bitwise version will be quicker, though ultimately the difference is negligible.

 6.2 RotMode2 (pp 218 - 224)

-Improper types: REG_BG2foo
+Improper types: REG_BG2PA-PD,-X, -Y

 The affine registers are signed, not unsigned.
 Technically, it